 Step 8: Lay Out Clear Goals

-The final step to a successful go-to-market strategy is to have clearly defined goals with measurable timelines and a measure of progress.
-We think you’ll agree that it can be challenging to understand if the plan is working or not without a clear goal.
+The final step to a successful go-to-market strategy is clearly defined goals with measurable timelines and a measure of progress.
+We think you’ll agree that it can be challenging to understand whether the plan is working without a clear goal.

 Try using one of these frameworks to measure the progress of your company-